From 6 April 2025: SMP £187.18/week

 Notification Deadline

-You must inform your employer in writing by the end of the qualifying week (15 weeks before your due date).
-Your notification should include:
+You must inform your employer in writing by the end of the qualifying week, 15 weeks before your due date.
+Your notification should include confirmation that you are pregnant, your expected week of childbirth, and the date you want maternity leave to start.

 Earliest Maternity Leave Start Date